Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-You then move to the next number in the set which is 8.
+You then move to the next number in the set, 8.
 The number after 8 is 15.
 So 15-8=7.

 <br /><br />

-You do this with all numbers in the set.
-This solves the first-dimensional loop.
-As it solves the difference between the numbers per iteration.
+You do this with all the numbers in the set.
+This solves the first-dimensional loop as it solves the difference between the numbers per iteration.

 <br /><br />